Wayzware/memhole/README.md

 you need to disable Secure Boot in your motherboard's BIOS in order for the installation process to succeed, as `memhole` is not signed.

-## Utilization & Developer's Guild
+## Utilization & Developer's Guide
 The best way to interact with `memhole` is through the C wrapper located in [./wrappers](./wrappers), or the [Python wrapper](https://github.com/Wayzware/memhole-python/tree/master/memhole) (which itself is a wrapper on the C wrapper).
 Specific documentation and function names can be found in the well-documented source code for the wrappers.

 Regardless of wrapper used, in general, `memhole` is operated by: